duniter/duniter/doc/Protocol.md

 ##### CLTV function

-This function locks an ouput in the future, which will be unlocked at a given date.
+This function locks an output in the future, which will be unlocked at a given date.

 So if we have, in TX1: